marekolsak/gpu-ratemeter/README.md

 # Introduction and Project Vision

-This is an engineering-focused non-consumer command-line GPU microbenchmark that measures the performance of various GPU features and specific GPU workloads through APIs and how different GPUs, APIs, API translation and forwarding layers, and operating systems compare in GPU utilization and performance.
-The main goal is to help engineers easily identify inefficiencies in GPUs, driver stacks, and operating systems, and make improvements.
+This is an engineering non-consumer command-line GPU microbenchmark that isolates and measures the performance of specific GPU and GPU API features and workload types and how different GPUs, APIs, API translation and forwarding layers, and operating systems compare in GPU utilization and performance.
+The main goal is to help driver developers identify areas of improvement in drivers and operating systems.

 It produces CSV output and reports GPU performance in pixels per clock, samples per clock, primitives per clock, clocks per draw (TBD), rays per clock (TBD), memory throughput, latencies, etc. with different combinations of pipeline states, shaders, and different types of draw/compute/blit/RT/etc. operations to show how observed GPU performance is affected by the choice of drivers (closed source, open source / Mesa), APIs (DX11, DX12, GL, VK), API translation and forwarding layers (DXVK, VKD3D, Zink, WSL2, VirtIO), and operating systems (Android, Linux, Windows).

+This project is for anybody who would like to understand, improve, and validate the performance of their GPU drivers, API/OS implementations, and even silicon design.

 Broad support of APIs and API pipeline construction codepaths enables the following comparisons: